informatom/mercator/README.md

   `sudo fc-cache`
 * Use font with correct font-family name in CSS file (this might be different than the file name)

+### Delayed Job configuration
+Copy config/delayed_job.sh.example to config/delayed_job.sh and adapt it to your needs
+* Check log file location
+* Check Ruby Version and path

 ### Icecat Integration